 Sabbath School Net (SSNET) is operated by lay members of the Seventh-day Adventist Church who volunteer their time so that Bible students around the world can study the Bible online and/or participate in the Bible Study held in Seventh-day Adventist churches (also known as Sabbath School) every seventh-day Sabbath (Saturday), no matter where their location.
-With the launch of our blog in June 2011, we added an avenue of dialogue that is a bit broader than the email discussion lists which are largely focused on the weekly lesson study.
+With the launch of our blog in June 2011, we initiated an avenue of dialogue that is a bit broader than the email discussion lists which were largely focused on the weekly lesson study.
 Besides providing opportunity to discuss the current lessons, the blog also deals with doctrinal and lifestyle issues that are relevant to Adventists around the world.
 Currently several individuals volunteer their time and efforts to make the Sabbath School Network a thriving community:

 - Freeman Senzani from South Africa is now preparing the lesson Helps which consist of Bible references and Ellen White quotes for each quarter.
 You can see these by clicking “Helps” at the top of any lesson.